-Posted on Updated on 5 Comments
+Posted on Updated on 10 Comments

-Spicy Italian Marinated Mushrooms
+Spicy Italian Pickled Mushrooms ~ Marinated Deli Mushrooms

 This post may contain affiliate links or sponsored content.
 That means if you click on my link and buy something, I will earn a small commission from the advertiser at no additional cost to you.
 For more information on this, please click here.

-This Spicy Italian Marinated Mushrooms recipe is delicious and effortless with only 10 minutes of prep time.
+This Spicy Italian Pickled Mushrooms recipe is delicious and effortless with only 10 minutes of prep time.
 Plus, they taste so much better than the store-bought version and are much more economical.
 Make them in advance for your next antipasto platter, charcuterie board or salad–to feed a large crowd or just you alone with a spoon.
 They’re healthful, flavorful and satisfying.
 Read on for more!

 Spicy Italian Marinated Mushrooms Finished and Styled in Bowl

-If you are like me and love mushrooms in all forms, then this recipe is for you.
+If you are like me and love mushrooms in all forms, then this quick pickled mushroom recipe is for you.
 It is reminiscent of the marinated mushrooms that my dear mother used to make and that you generally find in an Italian deli or specialty shop, but with a definitive kick of heat added!
-Tender mushrooms are immersed in a heated, savory bath of vinegar, water and salt (which is a basic pickling solution), along with chili peppers, shallots, garlic and thyme, then left to “marinate” in the refrigerator for a bit before they are doused with your best extra-virgin olive oil.
+Tender mushrooms are immersed in a heated, savory bath of vinegar, water and salt (which is a basic, quick pickling solution), along with chili peppers, shallots, garlic and thyme, then left to “marinate” in the refrigerator for a bit before they are doused with your best extra-virgin olive oil.
 Easy-peasy!

 This recipe is designed to be made in advance of serving, so it is a perfect addition to your next gathering when there are lots of other dishes to prepare.
-In fact, these marinated mushrooms can last up to about 2 weeks in the refrigerator.
+In fact, these pickled mushrooms can last up to about two weeks in the refrigerator.
 Add them to your next antipasto platter or charcuterie board.
 Since they have an intense, pungent flavor, I also love to eat them as a side to basic meal of grilled meats or fish.

-Ingredients–What You Need
+Ingredients–What You Need for Pickled Mushrooms

 • Mushrooms: Nearly any variety can be used, but I am using basic white mushrooms here as they are the most economical, pack a nutritional punch, and they work perfectly.
 Cremini mushrooms would be my second choice.
-Try to find baby mushrooms if possible, as you can leave them whole.
+Try to find baby or button mushrooms if possible, as you can leave them whole.
 But, large mushrooms work just as well once they are cut into bite-sized pieces.

 • Extra-Virgin Olive Oil: This is the time to pull out your very best extra-virgin olive oil!
 Drizzling and tossing the mushrooms with olive oil is the very last step before serving, so all the nuances of its flavor will come through in this recipe.
 My choice is Tuscan Olio Piro extra-virgin olive oil.